 - This will appear in the Paste Special dialog box.

-- You can see the dates are also pasting as values.
-To fix this problem, select the cells which contain the date previously, then go to the Home tab > Short Date under the Number group.
+- You can see the dates are also pasted as values.
+To fix this problem, select the cells that contain the date previously, then go to the Home tab > Short Date under the Number group.

 - And, that’s it!
-If you choose the cells which contain the formula that previously has, now those formulas will remove from the data.
+If you choose the cells that contain the formula that previously had, those formulas will be removed from the data.